cpt8c8/OO-Language-Comparison/README.md

 ### Implementation of listeners and event handlers
 ##### Kotlin
-Kotlin has a very streamlined implemtation of listeners and event handlers.
+Kotlin has a very streamlined implementation of listeners and event handlers.
 Its ability to use lambda expressions and pass them as arguments helps to make the listener/handler statements very concise.
 ```kotlin
 fun setOnClickListener(listener: (View) -> Unit)
 button.setOnClickListener({ view -> doSomething() })
 ```
 ##### Python
-Python doesnt support prebuilt event listeners, but there is a python Event class which can be used to signal events across threads with the setting and unsetting of flags, so checking for events has to be a somewhat manual process, where flag checks are done only when requested.
+Python doesn't support prebuilt event listeners, but there is a python Event class which can be used to signal events across threads with the setting and unsetting of flags, so checking for events has to be a somewhat manual process, where flag checks are done only when requested.

 ### Singleton
 #### How is a singleton implemented?